MetaConfigurator/meta-configurator/documentation_user/examples/rdf/README.md

 - Use ontology IRIs for units/classes/properties instead of only plain text.
 - Review AI-generated mapping/query drafts before trusting them.
 - If the triple list is shortened due to display limits, increase RDF display limits in settings before final review.
+- Use Named Nodes (nodes with `@id`) instead of Blank Nodes.
+This makes it easier to find and edit triples in the Text view.